Mental Health Counseling

 Save the Date!
 Friday, April 17, 2015

-Our next conference will be held on Friday, April 17, 2015.
+Our next Mental Health conference will be held on Friday, April 17, 2015.
 Details should be available sometime in January 2015.
-To be place on our mailing list or to be mailed a brochure, please contact Cindy Thomas, Assistant to the Director, Summer Sessions and Conference Services by email at: firstname.lastname@example.org or by phone at: 516.323.3554.
+To be placed on our mailing list or to be mailed a brochure, please contact Cindy Thomas, Assistant to the Director, Summer Sessions and Conference Services by email at: firstname.lastname@example.org or by phone at: 516.323.3554.

-The following is information on our last program held this past spring, 2014:
+The following is information on our last program that was held this past spring, 2014: